kr40/ctf-writeups-kr40/htb/htb_startingpoint/tier_1/meow/README.md

 ## Basic Recon

-- nmap found - tcp/23 telnet OPEN
+- nmap found - 23/tcp open  telnet

-## Enumerateion
+## Enumeration

 - Using the `telnet` command to connect I was able to login with the username `root` without providing a `password`